Super-sub Agu seals Werder Bremen victory over Greuther Fuerth | Goal.com

 The Germany youth international of Nigerian descent was brought in for Ludwig Augustinsson in the 70th minute, and three minutes later, he found the net to help Florian Kohfeldt's men advance to the competition's quarter-finals for the fourth time in a row.

-Bremen came into the game on the back of one win and one draw against Hertha Berlin and Schalke 04 respectively, with manage Kohfeldt making four changes to the line-up that played against the Royals Blues their last time out.
+Bremen came into the game on the back of one win and one draw against Hertha Berlin and Schalke 04 respectively, with manager Kohfeldt making four changes to the line-up that played against their opposition the last time out.

 Milot Rashica returned to the starting XI for the first time since November 2020 while Augustinsson replaced Agu.